dynatrace-oss/barista/documentation/getting-started.md

 @import '~@dynatrace/angular-components/style/index';
 ```

-## Step 5: Optional - Install linting rules

-Install `@dynatrace/angular-lint-rules` to use the additional recommended
-angular linting rules: `npm install --save @dynatrace/angular-lint-rules`
-or
-`yarn add @dynatrace/angular-lint-rules`

-You can find more information in the
-[angular-lint-rules repo](***REMOVED***

-## Step 6: Optional - Add fonts and icon files to your assets
+## Step 5: Optional - Add fonts and icon files to your assets

 Add this section to the `assets` array in your projects architect in the
 angular.json.
 This will copy all svgs from the iconpack and all fonts shipped